Bendahara: Modern-day usage

-In modern times of Malaysia, it is typical to render the position as prime minister.
-Though a bendahara's duties are similar to that of a prime minister's, the two terms are not interchangeable.
+In modern Malaysia, it is typical to render the equivalent position as the Menteri Besar, a title used in states that retain state monarchies.
+Though a bendahara's duties are similar to that of a head of government, the two terms are not interchangeable.
 One clear difference is the amount of power held by the two positions.
 In ancient times, the bendahara was typically the highest-ranking official after the sultan but the sultan retained ultimate authority.
-The sultan was not answerable to the bendahara, or to anyone else for that matter.
-The sultan was not just a constitutional monarchy like the Yang di-Pertuan Agong in contemporary Malaysia where the Prime Minister holds effective political power.
+The sultan was not answerable to the bendahara.